panzerdp/dmitripavlutin.com/content/posts/2016-01-24-ajax/index.md

 ---
-title: "Catch the XMLHttpRequest in plain JavaScript"
+title: "Catch the XMLHttpRequest in Plain JavaScript"
 description: "Explanation and example on how to catch the XMLHttpRequest start and finish events in plain JavaScript.
 Useful for Chrome extensions development."
 published: "2016-01-24"
 modified: "2016-01-24"